 - Ask: Reach out to members of your congregation that have the expertise or medical background to address the community and provide direction, evidence-based information, and resources. - Act: Arrange for volunteers to assist members of your community who might need help securing online vaccination/testing appointments and/or transportation to and from these appointments.
 Keep updated regarding the latest recommendations around COVID-19 as these are constantly changing. - Advocate: Encourage community members to voice their concerns for the most vulnerable, to speak up, to be the change they want to see, and to become champions of health for their communities.
 Advocate for your health and the health of your family by having conversations with your health care provider about what vaccines can do for you and your family.

 Resources

-- Fact Sheet: End of the COVID-19 Public Health Emergency | HHS.gov: bit.ly/FactSheet-End-of-the-COVID-19-Publicly-Health-Emergency

 - Coronavirus Disease 2019 (Covid-19) CDC:

 bit.ly/Coronavirus-Disease-2019-CDC

 - Vaccines for COVID-19 | CDC:

-bit.lv/Vaccines-for-COVID-19
+bit.ly/Vaccines-for-COVID-19

 - Coronavirus Disease 2019 (COVID-19) IDPH:

 bit.ly/Coronavirus-Disease-2019-IDPH